Skills for life teacher

 If you already have an adult teaching qualification and want to qualify to teach disabled adults, literacy, ESOL or numeracy, or you want to qualify in an additional specialist area, you can do one of the following standalone specialist diplomas:

 - Level 5 Diploma in Teaching English: Literacy

 - Level 5 Diploma in Teaching English: ESOL

 - Level 5 Diploma in teaching English: Literacy and ESOL

 - Level 5 Diploma in Teaching Mathematics: Numeracy

-As a newly-qualified teacher you could join the Institute for Learning (IfL) and apply for Qualified Teacher Learning and Skills (QTLS) status.
+As a newly-qualified teacher you could join the Society for Education and Training and apply for qualified teacher learning and skills (QTLS) status.
 Note that membership is no longer compulsory but the IfL has a number of resources that you may wish to use.

 QTLS now has equal status with qualified teacher status (QTS) and on gaining this you would be qualified to work in mainstream schools and colleges.
 See the Department for Education pages on QTLS recognition for more information.